Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 - Hotword searching
 - Acoustic echo cancellation

-It reads the microphoone stream from linux sound server, e.g. PulseAudio.
+It reads the microphone stream from linux sound server, e.g. PulseAudio.
 It exposes a few APIs which enable users to get indicated when hotword is said and the processed microphone data in PCM format, which then can be sent to cloud services like Alexa for further processing.

 Before experiencing this powerful solution, please make sure you have done all the things below.